 13. Wine glass

-This is an off-duty gift, of course, but a fun gift none-the-less.
-Treat the nurse in your life to a cozy night in with a wine glass and her favorite bottle of wine.
+This is an off-duty gift, of course, but a fun gift nonetheless.
+Treat the nurse in your life to a cozy night in with a customized wine glass and her favorite bottle of wine.

 14. Nurse sweater

 Recently, there’s been a rise in fun nurse sweaters and apparel.
-Find a funky saying or fun design and share it with your favorite nurse.
+Find something with a funky saying, fun design, or get a personalized sweater and share it with your favorite nurse.